jundi69/pccl/docs/md/2_GettingStarted.md

 mechanism for joining peers while being a no-op most of the time.
 As long as your optimizer is an element-wise expression - as is the case for most optimizers - not even GPUs will behave indeterministically here, and you are free to assert bit-parity among peers.
+You can be very certain that as long as you are using a well-known optimizer (such as `AdamW`) that all indeterminism that you are observing is caused by improper synchronization of optimizer state or learning rate scheduler associated state.
+Ensuring that a) your learning state scheduler behaves deterministically and b) all optimizer state is synchronized properly via shared state should result in bit-identical independent advancement of model parameters, eliminating the need for a shared state retransmission.

 ### Performing Collective Operations